L3yzs/win11themehyprland/README.md

 │   └── style.css
 └── ...

-You need to put the Win11 Waybar configuration file and the Win11 style.css that I provide inside this folder.
+Put the Win11 Waybar configuration file and the Win11 style.css that I provide inside this win11 folder.

 🚨 THIS STEP IS REQUIRED!

-If you don't create the win11 folder and place the provided Waybar files inside it, THE WAYBAR PART OF THE THEME MAY NOT WORK CORRECTLY.
+If you don't create the win11 folder and put the provided Waybar files inside it, THE WAYBAR PART OF THE THEME MAY NOT WORK CORRECTLY.

+🖥️ WINDOWS 11-STYLE NOTIFICATION PANEL & LAUNCHER

+I also previously made a Windows 11-like notification panel and launcher/start menu for this setup.

+Unfortunately, I lost those files when I formatted my computer. 😭

+Because of that, the original notification panel and launcher are currently missing from this repository.

+I may recreate them in the future.

 📜 SCRIPT